HI, I'm Liz

 Art making throughout my life has brought me peace and insight.
 As a little girl, I loved to create!
 Making mud pies in the backyard, pushing my hands through the cold, wet mud was heavenly.
 I loved to watch my mud pies as they baked in the sunlight.
 On cold Sunday afternoons, I would sit at the coffee table and draw cartoons.
 In my teen years, I would escape to my room to be alone, drawing or painting portraits.
 Today, my favorite medium is acrylic paint - using my hands to move the paint reminds of the cold, wet mud I loved as a little girl.

 Art therapy was first introduced to me twenty years ago at a local art club meeting.
 A retired Art Therapist came to speak and shared her story.
 I was captivated by the idea of helping others through art.
 Although the timing was not right.
 Several years later, I was given the opportunity to do art with at-risk teens in a counseling environment.
-Immediately I saw how art allowed the avenue for the teens to open up and tell their stories.
-This was the inspiration I needed to pursue my dream of becoming a Registered Art Therapist.
+Immediately I saw how art allowed the doorway for the teens to open up and tell their stories.
+This was the inspiration I needed to pursue my dream of becoming a Registered Art Therapist and Registered Expressive Arts Therapist.

 My training is extensive and includes: Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma Focused Cognitive Behavior Therapy (TR-CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Expressive Arts Therapy (EAT).
 My greatest passion is to work with women who have suffered trauma/PTSDE using CPT and Expressive Arts Therapy.
 Other areas of interest are anxiety and grief.